 Leave no-one behind: Campaign to address digital exclusion

-We're asking election candidates to pledge their commitment to the following:
+We're asking the NZ House of Representatives to pledge their commitment to the following:

 1. Leave no-one behind: Ensure that steps are taken to address digital exclusion and that no-one is left behind or left out because they can’t or don’t wish to engage online.